molx/GetWiffRuntime/readme.md

 ## How to Use

 1. Execute the compiled `.exe` file.
-2. The console will prompt: `Please enter the full path to the folder containing the .wiff files:`
+2. The console will prompt: `Please enter the full path to the folder containing the .wiff files (or press Enter to exit):`
 3. Paste the full directory path containing your `.wiff` and `.wiff.scan` files and press **Enter**.
+4. The console will then prompt: `Please enter the target year (e.g., 2026), or 0 for all years:`
+5. Type your desired year to filter the search, or `0` to process everything, and press **Enter**.
-4. The software will scan the specified folder and all subdirectories, reading the metadata from every file.
+6. The software will scan the specified folder and all subdirectories, reading the metadata from the matching files using multiple CPU cores.
-5. The extracted table will be printed to the console, and a `RunSummary.csv` file will be generated in the root of the provided folder.
+7. The extracted table will be printed to the console, and a summary file (`RunSummary_<Year>.csv` or `RunSummary.csv`) will be generated in the root of the provided folder.
+8. The application will remain open, allowing you to seamlessly paste a new path and start another analysis.